LucyQ19/liriNodeApp/README.md

  * fs,
  * dotenv,
  * Spotify API,
- * BandsInTown API,
+ * BandsInTown API, and
- * and
  * OMDB API

 ### Local Environment Setup of this App:

-To use
+To use liriNodeApp from your local environment:

 1. Open your terminal such as Bash.
-2. Navigate to the liri-node-app folder that contains the liri.js file.
+2. Clone my repo using the command line.
+3. Change directory to the cloned repo.
+4. Install all required NPM packages.
-3. Type one of the four commands in your terminal.
+5. Start the application server by typing one of the four commands in your command line.
-4. The system will display your results based on your command and specific input, and then updates the log.txt file with your latest results.

 ### concert-this